GoldenxSun/Image2Array/README.md

 - **PROGMEM Array Generation**: Generates the PROGMEM array for Arduino OLED displays based on the specified height or width.
 - **Copy to Clipboard**: Easily copy the generated PROGMEM array to the clipboard.
 - **Display Calculated Dimensions**: Displays the calculated width and height of the bitmap image.
-- **Image Manipulation**: Allows rotating, flipping, and cropping the image before conversion.
+- **Image Manipulation**: Allows rotating, flipping, cropping and inverting the image before conversion.
 - **Output File Name**: Customizable output name, with the default being the selected image's file name.
 - **Dark/Light Mode**: Toggle between dark and light mode for the application interface.